 Henry Kloss was independent.
 He loved the act of invention and loved the collaboration of assembling different new technologies, but he apparently didn’t like retail dealers.
 Each of his businesses depended on the distribution and sales networks of others.
 Except, of course, for the original mail order business he had in Cambridge when he collaborated with Edgar Vilchur.
 His reputation and the public perception of his products rested in the hands of retail dealers that did not always act with his company’s best interest at heart.

 To solve this, Kloss started Cambridge Soundworks.
 The new company would only sell directly to the public by telephone and mail.
 The company was well underway before the age of the internet made the new retail model even more efficient.

 Kloss went back to his roots.
 One of the first new products was the Model 88 table radio incorporating all he had learned from previous ventures.
-The new speaker systems he developed were satellite systems with 2 small midrange / tweeters independent of a single (or double) subwoofer.
+The new speaker systems he developed were satellite systems with two small midrange tweeters independent of a single (or double) subwoofer.
 It was now easier than ever to incorporate good speaker systems into any sized room without the visual impact of large speakers.
 He also developed in-wall speaker systems and served as an outlet (dealer) for amplifiers and other electronics that he felt were suitable to his speaker systems.

 Other offering include high quality speaker systems for personal computers.